Kathirrodri17/Kathir-J-M.github.io/README.md

 - **Data Visualization:** Creation of compelling visualizations to effectively communicate findings and support decision-making.
 - **Predictive Modeling:** Building and evaluating predictive models to forecast trends and outcomes.

-Each project in this repository includes detailed descriptions, code, and where applicable, interactive visualizations or dashboards.
+Each project in this page includes detailed descriptions, code link, and where applicable, interactive visualizations or dashboards.
 You can explore the code, analysis, and visualizations to see the methodologies and techniques used to tackle real-world data challenges.

 ## Key Technologies